Welcome to CISC 1115 - Introduction to Java Programming!

 These should be coded and tested in the IDE of your choice (e.g. NetBeans, Eclipse, IntelliJ, etc.)

-and submitted to Blackboard by the due date provided.
+and submitted to Brightspace by the due date provided.

 Each homework will be due about a week and a half (two or three class meetings) after it is assigned